Demystifying Cache—From Bytes to Tags

 - Block Offset: words in a block

-- Set index: blocks in a way
+- Set Index: blocks in a way

-- Mapping One-way Cache to Memory
+- Mapping Cache to Memory

-- Practice Dividing Address Bits
+- Practice: Dividing Address Bits

 - Challenge Problem